1) My story begins the year after the Flood,

 And makes intimacy with God their goal.

-165) Worship the Nazarene;
+183) Worship the Nazarene;

-The Seed that came through my line.
+The Seed who came through my line.

 He is the Way to be clean;